Skip to content

 Cost starts from $150+ (£130+ – €150+)

-The Panasonic Arc 5, now in its 3rd generation, is a force to be reckoned with.
-When it comes to getting a close shave, the Arc 5 electric shaver rises above the rest, even above the Braun Series 9, in my experience.
+The Panasonic Arc 5, is a force to be reckoned with.
+When it comes to getting a close shave, the Arc 5 electric shaver rises above the rest, maybe even slightly above the Braun Series 9, in my experience.

 It’s a mean cutting machine.